Samarpan1122/Banana4U/README.md

 Powered by Google Gemini 2.0 Flash, Banana maintains context across conversations and provides helpful, concise responses.

 ### 🎨 **Animated Personality**
-Watch Banana come alive with fluid animations:
+Watch Banana come alive with fluid animations.
-- 💤 Gentle swaying when idle
-- 👂 Pulsing glow when listening
-- 🤔 Pondering when thinking
-- 🗣️ Bouncing when speaking

 ### 🪟 **Always There**
 Floating window that stays on top (or not - your choice).
 Never disruptive, always available.